marius311/NamedTupleTools.jl/src/README.md

 ### canonical, isbijection ( __↔__ )

+It is helpful to have a field order independant notion of equivalence for NTTs and NTs.

 We want to know when two NamedTupleTypes have the same field names, regardless of their order, and matching field names associate with matching field types.
 For NamedTuples, we want to know when they match as NamedTupleTypes and matching field names associate with matching field values.
 This sameness holds where they are identical as given and where they become identical under a permutation of the field order for one of them.